Upper School

 • Listening to Dead People

-Students will rank their preferences first, second, and third when they register.
-While we will make every effort to accommodate student preferences, both scheduling conflicts and the necessity of maintaining a favorable student-to-teacher ratio will mean that some students will be enrolled in a second choice and a few may be enrolled in their third choice for English 12.
+Students rank their preferences first, second and third when they register.
+While the department makes every effort to accommodate student preferences, both scheduling conflicts and the necessity of maintaining a favorable student-to-teacher ratio mean that some students will be enrolled in a second choice and a few may be enrolled in their third choice for English 12.

-Telling a story from the perspective of the dead or creating a character with whom dead people communicate makes possible the ultimate retrospective narration--whether such speakers communicate honestly about life, or they remain so enmeshed in life that they confirm their biases, or they struggle with the meaning of their lives, or they do penance for their misdeeds, or they speak from within a faith tradition, or they speak from the void itself.
-Some of these non-corporeal speakers may be spirits, some may be hallucinations, and some may be echoes in print, recording devices, or social media.
+Telling a story from the perspective of the dead or creating a character with whom dead people communicate makes possible the ultimate retrospective narration—whether such speakers communicate honestly about life, they remain so enmeshed in life that they confirm their biases, they struggle with the meaning of their lives, they do penance for their misdeeds, they speak from within a faith tradition or they speak from the void itself.
+Some of these non-corporeal speakers may be spirits, some may be hallucinations and some may be echoes in print, recording devices or social media.

 • Advanced Placement English Exams